-Donnie Young has served two seasons as an assistant coach with the Vanderbilt track and field program, coaching sprints, hurdles and relays.
-His impact has been immediately felt in the ever-growing stable of Commodore hurdlers and sprinters.
+Donnie Young has served as an assistant coach with the Vanderbilt track and field program since joining the staff in September of 2011.
+Young coaches sprints, hurdles and relays.
+His impact has been felt throughout his tenure, as he has guided the Commodores to a string of record-breaking performances.

 In 2013, a talented young group began etching their names in the program's top-10 lists.
 Freshman Jennifer Cannon tied the school record in the 100 meter hurdles, posting a time of 13.51 which helped her qualify for the NCAA East Preliminary Round.
 She was joined in postseason action by classmate Faith Washington, who ran the fastest 400 meter hurdle time at Vanderbilt since 1999 to qualify.